-(3) For 2021 represents Company paid contributions to 401(k) retirement savings plan accounts.
+(4) For 2022, this represents Company paid contributions to 401(k) retirement savings plan accounts for Mr. Suen and the cost of company paid life insurance for each named executive officers.

 Narrative Disclosure to Compensation Tables

 Overview

 The primary elements of compensation for our named executive officers are base salary, annual bonuses and long-term incentive awards in the form of equity awards.
 The named executive officers also participate in employee benefit plans and programs that we offer to our other employees, as described below.